top of page

 In the 1860 US Census, Milby and his brother Perry live with Catherine Helsel.
 She appears as the head of the household with no husband and at least a son and potentially his wife and their two children.
 She is Milby and Perry's sister.

-All of Milby's siblings were in different homes in 1860.
+In 1860, all of Milby's siblings were in different homes.
 His mother died in 1857, and the siblings lived in various homes in the same county.

 Notice this gives just enough that when you come to Milby's profile, you know: